bluehackrafestefano/Azure_Capstone_Project/README.md

   -inkey /etc/letsencrypt/live/grafana.clarusway.us/privkey.pem \
   -in /etc/letsencrypt/live/grafana.clarusway.us/fullchain.pem
 ```
-- Take note the export password you entered.
+- Take note of the export password you entered.

 ---

-#### Copy the certificate to the local if you created it in VM
+#### Copy the certificate to the local if you created it in a VM
-- First set the ownerships in the VM to get permission to use `scp`:
+- First, set the ownerships in the VM to get permission to use `scp`:
 ```sh
 sudo chown azureuser:azureuser /home/azureuser/grafana-cert.pfx
 sudo chmod 644 /home/azureuser/grafana-cert.pfx
 ```

-- Grab the certificate to the local:
+- Grab the certificate from the local:
 ```sh
 scp -i <your-ssh-key-file-name-here>.pem azureuser@<public-ip-of-the-VM>:/home/azureuser/grafana-cert.pfx .
 ```